-In accordance with Connecticut General Statutes, each student enrolled in the Fairfield Public Schools shall be required to have a health assessment by a legally qualified practitioner of medicine (physician or osteopath licensed to practice in the United States), an advanced practice registered nurse, registered nurse, or physician's assistant licensed to practice in Connecticut or by a legally qualified practitioner of medicine, an advanced practice registered nurse or a physician's assistant stationed at any military base.
-This health assessment must be completed:
+In accordance with Connecticut General Statutes, each student enrolled in the Fairfield Public Schools shall be required to have a health assessment by a legally qualified practitioner of medicine (physician or osteopath licensed to practice in the United States), or by an advanced practice registered nurse, registered nurse, or Physician Assistant licensed to practice in Connecticut.

-- prior to initial entrance into preschool programs; - prior to initial entrance into Kindergarten; - for transfer students, prior to initial entrance into the Fairfield schools; - in grades 6 and 10; - for un-graded students, prior to initial entrance and whenever a health assessment is required for students of the same age cohort as the un-graded student.
+- prior to initial entrance into preschool programs, - prior to initial entrance into Kindergarten, - for transfer students, prior to initial entrance into the Fairfield schools; - in grades 6 and 9, - for un-graded students, prior to initial entrance and whenever a health assessment is required for students of the same age cohort as the un-graded student.